lofirepo/lofire/design/lofire.md

 ## Data repositories

 A data repository contains branches, each with a Directed Acyclic Graph of commits linked by causal dependencies among them.
-See +@fig:repo for an example.
+See [@fig:repo] for an example.

 ![Repository R with branches X, Y, Z, commits R*, X*, Y*, acks of X3, Y3, and data D*.
 Branch Y was forked from X3, and Y3 merges X6. *deps* are solid lines, *acks* are dashed.](lofire-repo.svg){#fig:repo}